Zhao Erfeng: Amban of Tibet

 Zhao Erfeng crushed the Tibetan Lamas and their monasteries in the 1905 Tibetan Rebellion in Yunnan and Sichuan, he then crushed the rebels at the siege of Chantreng (now Xiangcheng County, Sichuan) which lasted from 1905 to 1906.
 The Tibetan Lamas had revolted against Qing rule, killing Chinese government officials, western Catholic Christian missionaries and native Christian converts, since the Tibetan Buddhist Gelug Yellow Hat sect was suspicious of the Christian missionary success.

 Zhao Erfeng extended Chinese rule into Kham, and was appointed Amban in 1908.
+Zhao had successfully dismantled the powers of the tribal chieftains within the region of Kham.
 Initially he worked with the 13th Dalai Lama, who had returned after fleeing from the British expedition to Tibet.
 But in 1909, they disagreed with each other strongly and Zhao Erfeng drove the Dalai Lama into exile.
 The Dalai Lama was installed at the palace and monastery of Potala amid popular demonstrations.
 The ruler, who was again given civil power at the head of their hierarchy, pardoned all the Tibetans who had given an oath of loyalty to Colonel Francis Younghusband, the leader of the British expedition.
 Things went well for a month until the lama protested to the Chinese in charge of military affairs because of the excesses of the Chinese troops on the Sichuan frontier, where they were sacking the monasteries and killing the monks.
 This protest served to stir up the whole question of the status of Tibet.
 The Amban declared that it was a Chinese province, and said he would deal with the rebels as it pleased him to do.

 Other questions of authority arose, and finally the Amban sent orders to 500 Chinese troops who were encamped on the outskirts of the capital, Lhasa.